Skip to navigation Skip to content

 Register for a spring semester retreat.

-This in-person program includes two sessions hosted by The Connector.
-It is intended for those who provide or are interested in learning more about providing youth (K-12) programming on a University of Missouri System campus.
-We will discuss best practices for youth protections and developing quality programs, including:
+This is the second workshop hosted by The Connector that is intended for those who provide or are interested in learning more about providing youth (K-12) programming on a University of Missouri System campus.

 • Pre-camp logistics